-- The lead auditor will be provided with electronic access to the MNRF's Forest Information Portal (FI Portal) and Forest Operations Information Program (FOIP). - The auditee shall use electronic information where specifically indicated below and where electronic submissions have been required (e.g., ARs and FMPs that were required to be submitted through the FI Portal or where the information is normally maintained electronically such as forest operations inspection reports and FRIs). - Electronic information for other items is encouraged where this Appendix requires that the auditee provides information. - The auditee and the auditors must ensure that where electronic copies are used, the information is the final or approved document.
+- The lead auditor will be provided with electronic access to the MNRF's information management system and Forest Operations Information Program (FOIP). - The auditee shall use electronic information where specifically indicated below and where electronic submissions have been required (e.g., annual reports and FMPs that were required to be submitted through the information management system or where the information is normally maintained electronically such as forest operations inspection reports and FRIs). - Electronic information for other items is encouraged where this Appendix requires that the auditee provides information. - The auditee and the auditors must ensure that information (either in hard copy of electronic form) is in the form of final or approved documents.